 We provide some more information on your Accounting page here

-Why does the amount on my 1099-MISC include 2 cents (or another even number of cents)?
+Why does the amount on my 1099-NEC include 2 cents (or another even number of cents)?

 If you manually connected a bank account by entering the routing and account numbers, this would have triggered a 2 cent microdeposit into the bank account.
 We issue a 2 cent microdeposit as a way to verify that the routing and account numbers entered correspond with a valid checking account.

 Updating your bank account information multiple times during a year may trigger multiple 2 cent microdeposits.
 You can learn more about the microdeposit verification process here.